open-contracting/infrastructure/docs/cost/index.md

 Some mappings offer optional alternatives in case the primary mapping isn't available.
 For example, for OCDS data in which `planning.project.title` isn't available, you can optionally set the project `title` based on the `tender.title`.

 In order to provide analysts with additional context, alternative mappings may copy additional fields which don't appear in OC4IDS schema.
+You should remove these fields if you plan to publish your OC4IDS data.

 #### OCDS Extensions